-His father had made plans for him to work at a sugarcane plantation in Jamaica but John had other plans in mind.
+His father had made plans for him to work at a sugarcane plantation in Jamaica but John had other ideas in mind.
 Newton signed himself up with a merchant ship that sailed to Mediterranean sea.

 Newton’s Time in the British Navy Services

 While Newton was on his way to visit friends in 1743, he was captured and forced into the British Navy services.
 He became a midshipman, an officer of the junior-most rank aboard HMS Harwich.
-After a failed attempt to escape, he was punished, receiving eight dozen lashes and reduce to rank of a common seaman.
+After a failed attempt to escape, he was punished, receiving eight dozen lashes and reduced to rank of a common seaman.

 In 1748, John Newton was rescued by a sea caption, sent by his father to find him and they returned back to England.
 It was on this his trip back home after defeating a violent storm that he began his spiritual conversion.
 But he still continued to work in the slave trade.
-He made further voyages one in 1750 as the master of the slave ship ‘Duke of Argyle’ and two more on the ‘African’.
+He made further voyages including a trip in 1750 as the master of the slave ship ‘Duke of Argyle’ and two more on the ‘African’.

-Newton even called himself a heartless businessman who didn’t feel empathy for the Africans he traded.
+Newton even called himself a heartless businessman who didn’t feel empathy for the slaves he traded.
 Finally in 1754, after Newton became very unwell he gave up life at sea and stopped working in the slave trading industry.

 A couple of years later he applied to become an Anglican priest in the Church of England, but it was over seven years before he was accepted.
-Newton was officially announced as a priest on the 17th June 1764.
+Newton was officially announced as a priest on the 17th of June 1764.
 Throughout his time as a priest, he became very respected by Anglicans and non-conformists.